 The ‘magical’ nature of the Transformer can also be represented by air imagery.
 Things magically ‘vanish into thin air’.
 Magicians fly in the air on magic carpets, witches fly in the air on their broomsticks.

 Most of us don’t wish to be seen as a predator.
 It’s a term that is generally used in a derogatory way in our society.
 However, we all have this instinct within us, and getting to know it will serve us better than putting it into shadow.
-Once we know our internal predator, we can make a conscious choice as to whether or not to act from this place.
+Once we know our internal predator, we can make a conscious choice whether or not to act from this place.

 Key emotion – fear